Rivers of the World

 The two-year programme involves the pupils in the first year learning about their local river and in the second about a river in another country.
 Rivers of the World encourages young people to explore and reflect on local and global issues and perspectives to build the skills they need for life and work in a global society.

 Working with an artist or designer, who has been trained by our lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media which ultimately result in the creation of large-scale work of art.
 The artwork is then curated and exhibited in galleries, along the River Thames walkway, schools across the UK and around the world in partner countries.

-Since its creation in 2005, Rivers of the World has been delivered in over twenty countries around the world including Egypt, Turkey, China, Hungary, Thailand, Brazil, Indonesia, France, United Arab Emirates, Mexico, South Korea, India, South Africa, Bangladesh, Argentina, USA, Pakistan, Taiwan, and across the UK in London, Hull, Reading.
+Since its creation in 2005, Rivers of the World has been delivered in twenty eight countries around the world including Egypt, Turkey, China, Hungary, Thailand, Brazil, Indonesia, France, United Arab Emirates, Mexico, South Korea, India, South Africa, Bangladesh, Argentina, USA, Pakistan, Taiwan, and across the UK in London, Hull, Reading.